spraakbanken/korp-backend/tests/README.md

 Note that the encoded test corpus data is placed under a temporary directory for the duration of a test session, so test corpora are isolated from any other CWB corpora in the system.
+Encoded test corpus data is cached under `tests/data/corpora/cwb-cache` between test sessions, to avoid re-encoding it in each session.

 ### Corpus configuration data